 Tourism Crisis Management

-Below are some best practices for communicating in a crisis:
+Below are some best practices for communicating in a tourism crisis:

 Be the Go-to Source of Information

 During a crisis, it’s important to share what you know as soon as you know it.
-Make key executives available to reporters, publish a list of frequently asked questions and answers, publish on your website and social media channels.
-By sharing information, you become a good source for your different audiences.
+Be honest and transparent.
+Make key executives available to reporters.
+Publish updates and frequently asked questions and answers on your website and social media channels.
+By sharing information in real-time, you become the go-to source for your different audiences.

 Address Personal Needs and Concerns